-On August 20, 2018, CAFOR participated in the Conference on UNICEF-AU Engagement 2019 2021.
-Strategy The UNICEF Liaison Office in Addis Ababa organized this Conference the UNICEF Regional Director for Eastern and Southern Africa as well as some senior UNICEF staff from UNICEF New Headquarters in York attending.
+On August 20, 2018, CAFOR participated in the Conference on UNICEF-AU Engagement 2019 - 2021.
+Strategy UNICEF Liaison Office in Addis Ababa organized this Conference with the UNICEF Regional Director for Eastern and Southern Africa as well as some senior UNICEF staff from UNICEF Headquarters in New York attending.
 CAFOR has opted to support the implementation of the strategy with the African Union Commission.
 Following this Conference, CAFOR's Executive